 So, in that light, I want to share some of the tidbits of wisdom that I gathered at the conference that you can apply to your business whether you’re a blogger or not.

 The 25 Tips for Online Business Success I Gleaned from the ACTIVATE Conference

 1 As an entrepreneur, you have to be ALL IN.
 (Ruth Soukup) You can not grow a successful online business by playing at it like a hobby.
-I know that can be hard to hear, but it’s reality.
+I know that it can be hard to hear, but it’s the reality.
 Success doesn’t just come by simply posting something on the internet and waiting for you people to find it.